*This Item is Made to Order – Delivery expect before May 2024 on first order, first ship basis*

 The materials were tested at the time for ability to sterilize against COVID19 and still be functional.

-The buckets and hose used are food grade plastic.
+The buckets (Polypropylene) and hose (PVC) used are food grade plastics intended for food industry usage.